fran-martinez/bio_ner_bert/README.md

 the returned data by `__getitem__` is a `python` dictionary with `input_ids`, `attention_mask`, `token_type_ids`, and `labels` tensors.
 This format is used during NER training (`train_ner.py`), since it is compatible with `BertForTokenClassification` from `transformers` library.
 During training, `BertForTokenClassification` estimates the loss inside the `forward` method, so labels are passed as input.
-During inference there is no need to provide labels.
+During inference there is no need to provide the labels.

 If `bert_gugging=False`, the returned data is is a tuple with two elements.
 The first one is a list of tensors with the BERT's input (`input_ids`, `attention_mask`, `token_type_ids`) The second is the tensor for the labels.
 This format is